joshlevinson/Sample-WP2Markdown/Suite/superadmin.md

 #### 1. Enabling your superadmin user

  The first point of contact for any new superadmin is an email that you will receive from Suite.
 You should follow the instructions in the email and click the link to set your password and validate your profile.
 You can then log in and begin to invite the rest of the users.
 When you activate your profile for the first time, you can select your user name and change your regional settings (language and timezone).
-To ensure the integrity of your account,Â your access role, email address andÂ mobile phone number can only be changed by Emarsys Support.
-Once you haveÂ entered your settings, you can log directly from this screen into your Suite account.
+To ensure the integrity of your account, your access role, email address and mobile phone number can only be changed by Emarsys Support.
+Once you have entered your settings, you can log directly from this screen into your Suite account.

 #### 2. Defining the account security settings